 It is important that a victim hire a Toronto brain injury lawyer with direct experience handling similar cases.

-To speak with an experienced brain injury lawyer on our team, contact Preszler Law today.
+To speak with a brain injury lawyer on our team, contact Preszler Injury Lawyers today.
 Call us at 1-800-JUSTICE® for a free, no-obligation consultation.